mozilla/pkipolicy/rootstore/policy.md

 Mozilla’s goal is to ensure that revocation occurs as swiftly as possible while maintaining the overall security and stability of the web.
 Mozilla does not grant exceptions to the revocation requirements of the TLS BRs.

-To ensure compliance with the TLS BRs, Mozilla requires that CA operators:
+Beginning September 1, 2025, each CA operator MUST:
 * engage in proactive communication and advise subscribers well in advance about the revocation timelines and explicitly warn them against using publicly-trusted TLS server certificates on systems that cannot tolerate timely revocation;
 * include appropriate language in customer agreements requiring subscribers’ timely cooperation in meeting revocation timelines and acknowledging the CA’s obligations to adhere to applicable policies and standards;
 *  prepare and maintain comprehensive and actionable plans to address mass revocation events, including detailed procedures for handling mass revocations effectively, including rapid communication with affected parties and conducting annual plan testing through tabletop exercises, simulations, parallel testing, or use of test environments, which do not involve the revocation of active certificates; and
-* engage a third party assessor to evaluate whether the CA Operator has:
+* annually engage a third party assessor (when each CA operator's next annual audit cycle begins, on or after June 1, 2025) to evaluate whether the CA operator has:
      * well-documented and actionable plans to handle mass revocation events;
      * demonstrated the implementation and feasibility of the plans through testing exercises, including documentation of testing processes, timelines, results, and remediation steps; and
      * incorporated feedback from such testing exercises and other evaluations to enhance readiness and improve future performance.